airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 -   What kind of problems might a compiler run in to if it tried to optimize code across function call boundaries?

-Basic Guidelines for Software Development
+Basic Guidelines for Software Development {#basic-guidelines-for-software-development}
 =========================================

-Moving On from Here
+Moving On from Here {#wherenextch}
 ===================

 Congratulations on getting this far.
 You should now have a basis for